 • For each hand, determine if the subject has an acute flare-up of arthritis in the hand, or surgery in the hand or wrist in the past 3 months (12 weeks).
-If the subject has had an acute flare-up of arthritis or is less than 13 weeks post fusion, arthroplasty, tendon repair, synovectomy, etc. then do not test grip on the affected side.
+If the subject has had an acute flare-up of arthritis or is less than 13 weeks post fusion, arthroplasty, tendon repair, synovectomy, etc. then do not test grip on the affected side (mark "weakened" on the form).